m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 - [Indexing](https://docs.scipy.org/doc/numpy/user/basics.indexing.html)

 ## Indexing an Array with Another Array
 An ndarray can also be indexed with another ndarray.
-To demonstrate this, let’s first create an ndarray `a`:
+To demonstrate this, let's first create an ndarray `a`:

 ```python
 a = np.random.rand(5)
 ```

-Next, let’s create an ndarray `indices` whose elements represent the indices of the values we want to retrieve from `a`:
+Next, let's create an ndarray `indices` whose elements represent the indices of the values we want to retrieve from `a`:

 ```python
 indices = np.array([1, 1, 2, 3])